con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > 	% grags chen - monlam

 The great terrific one, who cries *hā hā*,
-Screaming *hī hī*, instilling fervent fear,
+Who screams *hī hī*, instilling fervent fear,
 Laughing a screeching laugh, a booming laugh,
 He is the vajra laugh, the mighty howl; (70)